Aman1570/PaymentAPIDocumentation/TempDoc.md

 ### 1. Payment Request (POST)
-To initiate a payment request, details of API are below:
+To initiate a payment request, you need to call below API, if request initiate successflly, there will be redirectUrl in the response to which you need to redirect the user to proceed to transaction, where user will provide the card information.
+When user will complete the the transaction, we will POST you the respons of transaction on your provided __callback__ url.

 | URL | Type | Header | Body |
 | --------------- | ----------------- | ----------------- | ----------------- |